mricanho/NOClist/README.md

 - Install the dependencies: `npm install`
 - Start the the BADSEC Server: `docker run --rm -p 8888:8888 adhocteam/noclist`
 - The server will run on port 8888 and the output should be Listening on http://0.0.0.0:8888
-- Open another tab on your terminal
-- Start the client: `npm start`
+- Open another tab on your terminal and start the client: `npm start`

 **Options**: